mib4fun/trailpack-footprints/README.md

 module.exports = {
   /**
    * Generate routes for controller handlers.
    * You can set controllers to true/false to enable/disable
    * automatic footprints routes globaly
    */
   controllers: {

      /**
       * Default methods to accept for routes generated from controller handlers.
       */
      method: '*',

      /**
+     * Pluralize models
+     */
+     pluralize: true,

+     /**
       * List of controllers to ignore; that is, do not generate footprint routes
       * for them.